Lovey Mary

 Lovey Mary is a 1926 American comedy-drama film directed by King Baggot, with Bessie Love in the title role.
 It is based on the 1903 novel of the same name by Alice Hegan Rice, a sequel to Rice's Mrs. Wiggs of the Cabbage Patch.
 It was distributed by Metro-Goldwyn-Mayer.

 The film survives, but is incomplete.

 Plot

-Lovey Mary (Love) runs away from an orphanage with Tommy (Combs) so that he will not have to return to his bad mother.
-Lovey and Tommy stay at the home of Miss Hazey (Ogden), who is about to marry a man whom she knows only from correspondence.
+Lovey Mary runs away from an orphanage with Tommy so that he will not have to return to his bad mother.
+Lovey and Tommy stay at the home of Miss Hazey, who is about to marry a man whom she knows only from correspondence.

-Billy Wiggs (Haines) lives next door, and Lovey works with his sisters in a factory to earn money for herself and Tommy.
+Billy Wiggs lives next door, and Lovey works with his sisters in a factory to earn money for herself and Tommy.
 On the day of Miss Hazey's wedding, her fiancee recognizes Lovey from the orphanage and reveals her true identity.
 Lovey and Billy plan to marry and adopt Tommy.